 Jamie (a member of A.B.A.C.) specializes in pulps & pulp fiction and paperback collectibles, science fiction, fantasy, horror and...
 MYSTERIES!!!
 Darn!
 Another reason to visit Toronto!
 By appointment, telephone, internet & mail order.

 Ed and Pat Thomas' Edgar Award-winning Book Carnival, now owned by long-time customer Anne Saller, is a mostly used mystery book store located in Orange, California that also specializes in dark fantasy.
 If you're looking for that special rare or used book, tthis is the place.
 Hands down, one of the best used mystery bookstores I've ever seen.
 You can still find them at 348 Tustin Avenue in Orange, California.

 This used bookstore specializes in Science Fiction, Fantasy and Horror, but it's their fantastic treasure trove of used mysteries you'll want to check out, which includes not just the usual twenty-year old mass markets, but goodies from as far back as the forties.
 Also, extensive collections of Dell Mapbacks, crime anthologoes and even mystery reference books.
 As an added bonus, it's right across the street from the Brand Bookstore, a more general used bookstore which also often has some great used crime novels (and first edition hardcovers).
 When I go out on a book crawl, it's one of my first stops these days...

-When ordering books in French or English that aren't easily available to US bookstores, some folks have evidently had excellent service from this bookstore in Montreal.
-There's no search engine, but you can place an order by e-mail, telephone or fax.
+When ordering books in French or even in English that aren't easily available to US bookstores, some folks have evidently had excellent service from this bookstore in Montreal.

 An Internet (AbeBooks and Amazon) and book fair dealer, specializing in modern mysteries with an emphasis on Bill Pronzini and Marcia Muller.